dokato/c2s2/README.md

 ## Setup

-You might need the following to run these scripts:
+You need the following requirements to run these scripts:
 ```
 - python 2.7
 - numpy